camaraproject/Governance/ProjectStructureAndRoles.md

 Some Sub Projects may have distinct (although sometimes overlapping) sets of Contributors, Codeowners and Maintainers.

-As document standard only Markdown format shall be used.
-Only exception are supporting documents, for these other formats like PDF or PPT are allowed.
+As document standard for documents in the main branch of Sub Projects only Markdown format shall be used.
+Only exception are supporting documents, for these other formats like PDF or PPT are allowed (Note: Documents which are meant as base for discussion or to explain change requests are best attached to an issue).

 Where a Sub Project has a release process, access and documentation should be such that more than one person can perform a release.
 Releases should be announced on the CAMARA Project mailing list.